-We’ve put together a list of things that will delight and nourish your guinea pig safely so you don’t have to worry about it.
+We’ve put together a list of safe guinea pig food options that will nevertheless delight the palate while nourishing their bodies so you don’t have to worry about it.
 This list covers a variety of dietary requirements to support all your guinea pig’s systems and provide a little fun as well.

 Guinea pigs are herbivores, gaining nutrition from plant matter.
 They require a combination of hay to support proper digestion, fresh fruits and veggies for interest and vitamins, and guinea pig food pellets to round everything out.

 While it may seem like fresh fruits and veggies are the healthiest part of your guinea pig food, hay should make up the bulk of what you feed every day.
 Otherwise, your guinea pig may experience dietary-related issues such as diarrhea, obesity, or heart disease.

 Hay may not seem appetizing to you, but it’s the biggest part of your guinea pig’s diet.
 Herbivores have complex digestion requirements, and hay helps keep your guinea pig’s digestion smooth and clear.

 Chewing hay also helps wear down your guinea pig’s teeth, which never stop growing.
 Soft fruits and vegetables won’t be able to perform this action, leaving your guinea pig in serious danger of overgrowth.

 Look for fresh, sweet-smelling hay that’s free of mold.
 Meadow hay is typically a guinea pig’s favorite, but orchard or timothy grass hay is also acceptable.
 Try to find something “farm to cage,” to avoid pesticides and look for pliable green stalks.